JDDoesDev/presentations/osmi.md

 - I take medication
   - Better living through chemistry
 - I see a therapist
 - I find outlets.
+  - Mention Windiana and MCMB
-Mention community band, becoming active in the community through teaching and in the drupal community
+  - active in the Drupal community
+  - Bought a coffee shop?
 - I start the conversation

 Mention not being shy about talking about it.